Data Types and Access Specifiers in VB .Net

 Private :

-• They are considered as the most secure access specifier.
+• They are the most secure access specifier and help to protect the internal state and behavior.

-• Members declared as private are only accessible within the class where they are declared.
-They cannot be accessed from outside the class or even from derived classes.
+• In other words, members declared as private are only accessible within the class or module where they are declared.
+They cannot be accessed from outside the class or module or even from derived classes.

 • At the module level, the Dim statement without any access level keywords is equivalent to a private declaration.
 However, we might want to use the private keyword to make the code easier to read and interpret.